 For our application, A is the terminal node, and B and C are merged into one source node, BC.
-If we are executing Step 1, we can find exactly two node disjoint paths from A to B or C, corresponding to a flow of 2 from BC to A. Call the paths of flow from BC to A, Pl and P2.
-Suppose the set of nodes to which there are augmenting paths from source BC upon termination of Dinic's algorithm includes a node on Pl.
-Let Al be the closest such node to A on Pl.
-Otherwise, let Al be the node adjacent to BC on Pl.
-Define A2 on P2 similarly.
-The set {Al,A2} is a cutset separating A from B and C in G. This can be seen by noting that any path from A to B or C which does not contain Al or A2 would define an augmenting path from BC to some node (possibly A) closer to A on Pl than Al or closer to A on P2 than A2.
+If we are executing Step 1, we can find exactly two node disjoint paths from A to B or C, corresponding to a flow of 2 from BC to A. Call the paths of flow from BC to A, P1 and P2.
+Suppose the set of nodes to which there are augmenting paths from source BC upon termination of Dinic's algorithm includes a node on P1.
+Let A1 be the closest such node to A on P1.
+Otherwise, let A1 be the node adjacent to BC on P1.
+Define A2 on A3 on A4 is a cutset separating A4 from A4 and A4 or A4 would define an augmenting path from A4 to A4 or A4 or A4 or closer to A4 on A4 or closer to A4 or A4 or A4 or closer to A4 or A4 or A4 or A4 or A4 or closer to A4 or A4

-Suppose there are two nodes different from A1, A2, B and C which separate A1 and A2 from B and C in G. Then one of these nodes must appear on P1[BC,A1] and the other must appear on P2[BC,A2].
-However, either A1 is adjacent to BC, or, given flows along P1[BC,A1] and P2[BC,A2], there is an augmenting path to A1.
+Suppose there are two nodes different from A1, A2, B and C which separate A1 and A2 from B and C in G. Then one of these nodes must appear on P1[BC, A1] and the other must appear on P2[BC, A2].
+However, either A1 is adjacent to BC, or, given flows along P1[BC, A1] and P2[BC, A2], there is an augmenting path to A1.
 This augmenting path increases the flow into A1 while leaving the flow to A2 unchanged.
-The new flow corresponds to three node disjoint paths in G--two from B or C to A1, and one from B or C to A2.
+The new flow corresponds to three node disjoint paths in G-two from B or C to A1, and one from B or C to A2.
 Thus, two nodes cannot separate B and C from A1 and A2.

-Step 2: We now consider only that component K of G which contains B and C when nodes Al and A2 are removed.
+Step 2.
+We now consider only that component K of G which contains B and C when nodes A1 and A2 are removed.
 (If B and C are not in one component, the cycle does not exist.)
-We have a path in G from Al to A2 containing A which lies outside K. To complete the cycle, we would like to find a path from Al to A2 containing B and C in either order whose interior nodes are in the component K. If both of edges (Al,B) and (A2,C) or both of edges (A1,C) and (A2,B) are in G, we are done.
+We have a path in G from A1 to A2 containing A which lies outside K. To complete the cycle, we would like to find a path from A1 to A2 containing B and C in either order whose interior nodes are in the component K. If both of edges (A1, B) and (A2, C) or both edges (A1, C) and (A2, B) are in G, we are done.
 Any path from B to C in component K will complete the desired cycle.

-If neither of the above pairs of edges is in G, we test if B and C are biconnected in K. If B and C are not biconnected in K, we can determine if a path from Al to A2 containing B and C exists.
-Let x be a node separating B and C in K. (Remember that edge (B,C) doesn't exist.)
+If neither of the above pairs of edges is in G, we test if B and C are biconnected in K. If B and C are not biconnected in K, we can determine if a path from A1 to A2 containing B and C exists.
+Let x be a node separating B and C in K. (Remember that edge (B, C) doesn't exist.)
 Removing x separates K into components.
-Let K_B denote the component containing B and K_C denote the component containing C. Any path from Al to A2 containing B and C must consist of a path from Al (or A2) to x containing B whose interior nodes are all in K_B , and a path from A2 (respectively Al) to x containing C whose interior nodes are all in K_C .
-The existence of these paths is easily determined by solving appropriate network flow problems.
+Let $K_B$ denote the component containing B and B and B and B denote the component containing B and B and B denote the component containing B denote the component containing B denote the component containing B and B denote the component containing B and B denote the component containing B denote the component B denote the component containing B denote the component B denote the compo